TobikoData/sqlmesh/docs/concepts/glossary.md

 ## View
 A view is the result of a SQL query on a database.

-## Virtual Data Marts
+## Virtual Environments
-Term used to describes SQLMesh's ability to share tables across environments to ensure tables are only built once while maintaining data integrity and environment isolation.
+SQLMesh's unique approach to environment that allows it to provide both environment isolation and the ability to share tables across environments.
+This is done in a way to ensure data consistency and accuracy.
 See [plan application](plans.md#plan-application) for more information.

 ## Virtual Update
 Term used to describe a plan that can be applied without having to load any additional data or build any additional tables.
 See [Virtual Update](plans.md#virtual-update) for more information.